Gummies vs Capsules: What Manufacturers See

 Capsules: It's a Materials Control Game

-Capsules are usually won or lost earlier-at raw material qualification and powder handling.
-If particle size, density, and flow aren’t compatible, you can end up fighting variation no matter how good the encapsulation equipment is.
+Capsules are usually won or lost earlier—at raw material qualification and powder handling.
+If particle size, density, and flow aren't compatible, you're fighting variation no matter how good the encapsulation equipment is.

 The “Actives Budget”: Gummies Have a Payload Ceiling